KarAshutosh/karashutosh.github.io/blogs/blog4.md

     ![O-Saft link update via PostMan](media/blog4/osaft_postman-body.png)

-### **Reset the password of Bjoern’s OWASP account via the Forgot Password mechanism**
+### **Reset the password of Bjoern's OWASP account via the Forgot Password mechanism**

 1. Visit [http://localhost:3000/#/forgot-password](http://localhost:3000/#/forgot-password) and provide `bjoern@owasp.org` as your *Email*.
 2. You will notice that the security question Bjoern chose is *Name of your favorite pet?*
-3. Find Bjoern’s Twitter profile at [https://twitter.com/bkimminich](https://twitter.com/bkimminich)
+3. Find Bjoern's Twitter profile at [https://twitter.com/bkimminich](https://twitter.com/bkimminich)
-4. Going through his status updates or media you’ll spot a few photos of a cute cat and eventually also find the Tweet [https://twitter.com/bkimminich/status/1441659996589207555](https://twitter.com/bkimminich/status/1441659996589207555) or maybe the more recent [https://twitter.com/bkimminich/status/1594985736650035202](https://twitter.com/bkimminich/status/1594985736650035202)
+4. Going through his status updates or media you'll spot a few photos of a cute cat and eventually also find the Tweet [https://twitter.com/bkimminich/status/1441659996589207555](https://twitter.com/bkimminich/status/1441659996589207555) or maybe the more recent [https://twitter.com/bkimminich/status/1594985736650035202](https://twitter.com/bkimminich/status/1594985736650035202)
 5. The text of this Tweet spoilers the name of the cat as "Zaya"
 6. Visit [http://localhost:3000/#/forgot-password](http://localhost:3000/#/forgot-password) again and once more provide `bjoern@owasp.org` as your *Email*.
 7. In the subsequently appearing form, provide `Zaya` as *Name of your favorite pet?*